phantomics/april/README.md

 ## Compatibility with Common Lisp Implementations

-April puts the numeric and array processing power of Common Lisp to the test.
+April puts the numeric and array processing capabilities of Common Lisp to the test.
 It has been verified to work with SBCL, CCL, ECL, ABCL, Allegro CL and LispWorks but SBCL and CCL are the only implementations that are completely free of compatibility problems.
 [See this document for a list of all differences in functionality between implementations.](./compatibility-notes.md)

 ## Automatic Installation